ACINQ/eclair/docs/release-notes/eclair-vnext.md

 consolidatefeerate=0
 ```

+### Upgrade build and runtime platform to JDK 17

+Eclair is now built with and targets JDK 17 and will no longer run on JDK11.

 ### Incoming obsolete channels will be rejected

 Eclair will not allow remote peers to open new `static_remote_key` channels.
 These channels are obsolete, node operators should use `option_anchors` channels now.